stonecauldron/tile-mapper/report/paper.md

 becomes more complicated in the case of 2d chains.
 Our approach is detailed in the next section.

+# Results
+- show a few examples of maps generated with the method pokemon red, pokemon firered.
+- evaluate them qualitatively
+- show how number of tiles influence the results
+- evaluate how it can realistically used in games: time for generation

 # Technical details

 ## 2D Markov chains {#sec:markov-chains}